dantan0/cryptofolio/README.md

 By creating a simple user-friendly interface, we hope that newcomers to the scene won't feel intimidated while managing their cryptofolio.

 ## Tech Stack 💡
-React, Chart.js, Material-UI, SCSS, Express, ElephantSQL
+JavaScript, React, Chart.js, Material-UI, SCSS, Express, ElephantSQL, Docker

 ## Dashboard ✅
 ### Large Screen